 I was told to sit on the bed and stay there while E and the farm boy shoved a few of our things into bags, informing me that anything that didn’t fit he was going to burn.
 Then after E left again without a word, and our farm boy helped me carry the luggage to a neighbors house as instructed by E.

-My neighbor was having a bible study, so I literally hid in the kitchen while I called a friend I had met maybe 1 month before in town (while swimming with the kids no less).
+My neighbor was having a bible study, so I literally hid in the kitchen ( I should explain the kitchen is a separate building) while I called a friend I had met maybe 2 months before in town (while swimming with the kids no less).
 She was a missionary from the States, and as another white woman in Kakamega, we had bonded.
-I called her and in a surprisingly calm matter told her that E had beaten me up, and kicked us out of the house, so could the kids and I please come stay with her and her family for now.
+I called her and in a surprisingly calm matter told her that E had beaten me up, and kicked us out of the house, so could the kids and I please come stay with her and her family for now until I figured something out.

 She was all over that.
 She talked to her husband and they said they would be right there to get us.

 Unfortunately “right there” was about an hour away since they lived in town and I was out in the village.
-So while I waited in the neighbors kitchen, word got around.
+So while I waited in the neighbors kitchen, word spread around the village.
 Probably thanks to my farm boy.
 But people came to stay with me.
-Kids kept watch out for E. I was given a cool cloth for my swelling eyes.
+Kids kept watch out for E. I was given a cool cloth for my swelling eyes, and older children played with my kids.

 Finally, my friend arrived.
-We put our bags into her van and the vehicle was surrounded by people.
+Our bags were put into her van by the neighbor boys and the vehicle was surrounded by people.
 “Mama E, are you ok?
-Mama E are you coming back? ”
+Mama E are you coming back?
+Mama E, please stay”

-And then… E’s mom showed up.
+So then, as we were pulling away… E’s mom showed up.
 Someone had gotten word to E’s parents and my mother in law came.
 But she didn’t come to make sure I was ok.
 She was there to protect her son and her families reputation.
-She stood in the way of my friends van saying I shouldn’t go to the police, it was a mistake, stay at the farm, forgive him etc. My friend politely said that E packed my bags, and that I would be gone for now, at the request of E himself.
+She stood in the way of my friends van saying I shouldn’t go to the police, it was a mistake, stay at the farm, forgive him etc. My friend politely explained that it had been E who packed my bags, and that I would be gone for now, at the request of E himself.
 Anything else could be discussed on the phone.
 And then started driving.
 Slowly, but it was a move or get run over type thing.
+I was so thankful for her in that moment because I was so shaken up I could barely speak, let alone defend any action on my part to bring myself and the kids to safety.

 People finally moved.
 Kids ran after the van tapping on the windows for so long.
 They didn’t want to see myself and the kids leave.
 We had become family to them.